📊 NISM Series X-A Chapter 20 of 20 ⚖ 6 marks weightage

 ASeeking general guidance or explanation about an insurance policy.

-Disputes about the legal construction of policies as far as it relates to claims.
+BDisputes about the legal construction of policies as far as it relates to claims.

 CNot satisfied with the trading price of shares of an insurance company.